askvortsov1/flarum-saml/README.md

 Have your SAML Identity Provider include the following in attributes (make sure that keys are lowercase):

 - `avatar`: A URL pointing to an image for the user's avatar.
 Make sure that the file type is compatible with Flarum (jpeg or png I believe).
-- `group`: A comma-separated list of ids for groups that a user should belong to.
+- `groups`: A comma-separated list of ids for groups that a user should belong to.
 Keep in mind that this will both add and remove groups, so make sure that all desired groups are included.
 - `bio`: A string that will be synced to the user's bio if [Friends of Flarum User Bios](https://github.com/FriendsOfFlarum/user-bio) is enabled
 - For any masquerade attributes you want to sync, make sure that the SAML attribute key matches the name of the profile field.